Promoting Employee Health

 The Company views the ability of its employees to perform at their best in a sound mental and physical condition as a management issue that it must aim to resolve through health and productivity management.
 To this end, we are working to achieve the ultimate goal of reducing absences from work due to illness (absenteeism) and controlling any potential decline in employees’ ability to perform due to poor health (presenteeism).

-From fiscal 2023, we will focus on mental health and lifestyle disease countermeasures as priority initiatives, and promote health and productivity management by setting indicators related to employee awareness and behavioral change, including our original “Employee Lifestyle Score,” the rate of metabolic syndrome improvement, and the rate of thorough health examinations taken and medical institution visits.
+From fiscal 2023, we will focus on mental health and lifestyle disease countermeasures as priority initiatives, and promote health and productivity management by setting indicators related to employee awareness and behavioral change, including our original “Health Score,” the rate of metabolic syndrome improvement, and the rate of thorough health examinations taken and medical institution visits.

 Health and Productivity Management Certifications